deshaw/versioned-hdf5/docs/development.md

 ## Automated Contributions and AI Policy

-We encourage the use of AI and automated tools to assist in code development, documentation, and testing.
-However, we ask that contributors disclose these tools and use them in a way that aligns with our guidelines.
+AI and automated tools may be used to assist in code development, documentation, and testing, subject to the same standards that apply to contributions authored entirely by humans.
 In particular:

+- You (the human contributor) are responsible for everything you submit.
 - Do not use tools to think or speak for you in discussions, code reviews, or any other interactions.
+- Disclose use of AI and automated tools in accordance with the CLA and in the commit message or PR description.
+- Before you open a PR, fully review, understand, and approve everything AI or other automated tool wrote or otherwise provided as output.
-- The AI agent can exclusively open *draft* PRs that are clearly tagged as being written by unsupervised AI.
-There is a `open-pr` agent skill that explains how.
+- The AI agent may open **draft** PRs that are clearly tagged as being written by unsupervised AI.
+The agent should use the `open-pr` skill to do so.
-- You (the human) **must fully review, understand, and approve** everything that the AI agent wrote.
-You must replace all AI-generated prose with your own human thoughts.
-- Only after your personal review and cleanup happened, you can remove the disclaimer and mark the PR as ready to be reviewed.

 ### TL;DR version